 This is an RAO Caudal view of the left coronary system.
-It reveals a totally occluded left anterior descending artery (LAD).
-This is a very large blood vessel that is responsible for blood flow to most of the anterior wall of the heart.
+It reveals a totally occluded left anterior descending artery (LAD) and left circumflex obtuse marginal branch.
+The LAD is a very large blood vessel that is responsible for blood flow to most of the anterior wall of the heart.
 This is a very large infarction.
-Without intervention death is the likely outcome of this type of occlusion.
+Without intervention, death is the likely outcome of this type of occlusion.
 As you can see below, the patient’s right coronary artery that is responsible for circulation to the inferior wall of the heart is patent and continues to supply blood flow to that portion of the heart muscle.

-A small wire (0.14”) is advanced through the clot that is blocking the artery.
-A balloon and thrombectomy device (designed to suck clot out of the blood vessel) is passed over the wire and down the vessel Thrombus is removed from the vessel.
-The follow shows the device and the amount of clot that was able to be removed from the vessel.
+A small wire (0.14”) is advanced through the clot blocking the artery.
+A balloon and thrombectomy device (designed to suck clot out of the blood vessel) is passed over the wire and down the vessel.
+The thrombus is removed from the vessel.
+The following image shows the device and the amount of clot that could be removed from the vessel.

-You can see from the above angiogram that blood flow has been restored to a large amount of heart muscle by opening the left anterior descending artery that was occluded when this gentleman came into the Emergency Department.
-He will be maintained on Plavix 75mg q day, A Nitroglycerin gtt may be used to reduce the workload on his heart for a couple of days.
-In addition, he will be placed on Beta Blockade to decrease the workload and decrease the chance of re-infarction in the future.
+You can see from the above angiogram that blood flow has been restored to a large amount of heart muscle by opening the left anterior descending artery that was occluded when this gentleman came into the emergency department.
+He will be maintained on Plavix 75 mg daily.
+A nitroglycerin drip may be used to reduce the workload on his heart for a couple of days.
+In addition, he will be placed on a beta blocker to decrease the workload and decrease the chance of re-infarction in the future.
 An ACE Inhibitor and a Statin will probably be part of his discharge regimen.